dotnet/source-build/Documentation/eliminating-pre-builts.md

 Pre-built detection identifies the source of dependencies used to build the repository.
 These dependencies include not only direct dependencies, but also build tooling as well as dangling dependencies - packages downloaded / used by tooling during the build process and not referenced by the project itself.
-Dependencies retrieved from external sources that are not explicitly excluded from pre-build detection will be flagged as pre-builts.
+Dependencies retrieved from external sources that are not explicitly excluded from pre-built detection will be flagged as pre-builts.

-Since any given project can require packages / libraries from other .NET repositories or outside the organization, pre-built detection can contain ignore rules for packages with source-built content ([_intermediate packages_](https://github.com/dotnet/source-build/blob/main/Documentation/planning/arcade-powered-source-build/intermediate-nupkg.md)).
-Additionally, in certain cases such as repositories requiring use of historical packages,_reference packages_ (essentially reference assemblies) of dependencies can also be ommited from pre-build detection through [_source-buid reference packages_](https://github.com/dotnet/source-build-reference-packages).
-In both cases the the resulting source-built packages are used for local / non-release CI builds only.

 # Eliminating pre-builts